ALEXMORF/the-dark-dungeon/README.md

  3. supports multiple wall textures (8/31/2016)
  4. sprite sorting & rendering (9/3/2016)
  5. graphics-based bullet detection & basic entity system (9/3/2016)
+ 6. perspective-oriented sprite generation (9/9/2016)

 currently working on: enemy AI

 things on my mind: bilinear filtering???

+#what I have found in this experience: The cost of context switching is the worst enemy of productivity

+ I like doing stuff straightforward, because it allows me to inspect my program and detect bugs in the smallest amount of time possible.
+However, whenever I try to write non-trivial programs, I sort of gets depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, I'd rather kill myself.

+ That is one of the reasons I am doing this project; to find out what is damaging my productivity when working with large amount of code (1K lines and above).
+After gotten the basic 3D rendering engine done, the same happened again.
+It became very difficult to reason about my code: and the worst part is, that is not due to the size of my code.

+ My rendering code in total is about 500 lines, and I am perfectly fine  with both reading it and maintaining it.
+On the other hand, my game code is only about 100 lines or less,  however it's extremely hard to reason about.
+Upon closer inspection, it seems like I have found the culprit: careless programming that leads to frequent context-switching.
+What is damaging my productivity is not the  way I program, nor the way I inline functions.
+It was because I had to constantly switch context while dealing with the same piece of code.

+ I did many things in a hacky way; I played sound while processing input, I returned collision detection result while rendering, and my animation code is somehow inside my simulation code.
+Therefore, whenver I try to reason about my code, I had to consider multiple things at once, and that usually feels like juggling; it was possible to reason about my code, but it was also extremely exhausting, despiting its small size.
+It is this constant context switching that costs me productivity.
+As soon as I decoupled all these processes, my code becomes much clearer and easier to reason about and it soon became a pleasure to code again, inside this codebase.

+ I just got started programming,and I barely know about programming, but I hope this discovery is worth a note, unless it is something similar to the  OOP delusion I had in my first year of programming.
+I simply put this block of letters here, as a reminder on how to write "reasonable" code.

+#So, how to prevent this from happening next time?

+ Consider what parts of the code is doing first.
+Separate code that's doing different stuff into blocks, therefore preventing them from intermangling and hard to decouple.
+Lastly, know your own limitation as a human being.

+#screenshots

  screenshot 1 (8/25/2016)
 ![image](https://cloud.githubusercontent.com/assets/16845654/17989412/e3b28ef6-6ae1-11e6-8c19-44c8a2f1dd0e.png)